APA102 Chip APA104 chip WS2812B chip

 Each update consists of a start frame of 32 zeroes, 32 bits for every LED and an end

 frame of 32 ones.
-I am not sure what the “End Frame” is good for, since its
+I am not sure what the “End Frame” is good for, since itsencoding is indistinguishable from a LED set to maximum brightness and will simply

 be forwarded to the next LED.
 In my experiments, omitting the end frame did not